clau009/OS/README.md

 ADDED FUNCTIONALITIES:
 ---
 1. I have created new system call called "exit" which stores an exit status once a process is terminated.
-This exit call returns 0 when the process terminated succesfully and -1 when there has been an error.
+This exit call returns 0 when the process terminates succesfully and -1 when there has been an error.
 2. I have created a "waitpid" system call which is a blocking waitpid where the kernel prevents the current process from execution until a process with the given pid terminates.
 The waitpid returns the pid of the process that was terminated or a -1 when the process does not exit or if an unexpected error occured.
 3. Implementing these two system calls required modifications to many pre-existing functions to support the new exit status.

 ADDED FUNCTIONALITIES:
 ---
 I implemented a priority scheduler by modifying the pre-existing round-robin scheduler.
 Each process has a priority value ranging from 31-0 with 0 being the highest priority.
 A process is able to change priority at anytime.
-I have avoided starvation by implementing aging priority, where each unfinished process increases in priority once the scheduler has iterated through the schedule table once.
+I have avoided starvation by implementing aging priority, where each unfinished process increases in priority once the scheduler has iterated through the scheduling table once.
 I have also implemented priority inheritence, where a child process will have the same priority as the parent process after forking.

 ADDED FUNCTIONALITIES:
 ---